AgentGino/ec2ctl/README.md

-# EC2CTL
+# EC2CTL (Experimental)

 EC2CTL is a CLI tool for managing AWS EC2 instances, designed as an alternative to Multipass CLI.

 ## Installation